 PRIMsrc

 implements a unified treatment of the "Bump Hunting" task in high-dimensional space.
 It uses a generic rule-induction algorithm by recursive peelings derived from the Patient Rule Induction Method (PRIM), initially introduced by Fisher & Friedman in 1999 (see Wiki "References").
-It generates simple decision rules delineating a region in the multi-dimensional input space, where the target function is unusually larger (or smaller).
+It generates simple decision rules delineating a region (or regions) in the multi-dimensional input space, where the target function is unusually larger (or smaller) than its average over the entire space.

 Why Use PRIMsrc?